Sign In Register

 Is Craig a Good Place to Live?

-Based on current data, Craig receives an overall livability score of 3.4 out of 5.0, earning a grade of B. Key strengths include low unemployment, affordable housing, abundant sunshine.
+Based on current data, Craig receives an overall livability score of 2.9 out of 5.0, earning a grade of C+.
+Key strengths include low unemployment, low crime rates, affordable housing, abundant sunshine.
 Areas to be aware of include below-average incomes, high obesity rates.
-Craig offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Craig has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs

 The median household income in Craig is $50,000, 33% below the national average of $75,149.
 The job market is very strong with unemployment at just 0.0%.
-13.0% of residents live in poverty, near the national average of 12.4%.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.
 Workers commute an average of 17 minutes, shorter than most U.S. cities.

 Cost of Living & Housing